whatwg/sg/Workstream Policy.md

 [Other Publications] published by the WHATWG bear text to be determined by the [Steering Group].

+### Notice for Translations

+WHATWG [Living Standards][Living Standard] are under a permissive license that allows independent translations.
+WHATWG recommends the following notice for translations, including the link:

+> This is a translation of X, which is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+Copyright © YEAR WHATWG (Apple, Google, Mozilla, Microsoft).

+In the above text, X should be replaced with the name of the translated [Living Standard], and should be made a link pointing the the original.
+YEAR should be replaced by the current year.

+In addition, WHATWG recommends the a notice similar to the following, translated into the language of the translation:
+> This is a non-normative translation.
+Developers should refer to the Living Standard for the latest corrections and for normative requirements.

+In the text above, "Living Standard" should link to the corresponding [Living Standard].

 ### Notice for Repositories

 The repositories for all WHATWG publications and other deliverables